-In the Fall of ‘87 I was a first year law student.
-I have a distinct recollection of my first day surrounded by equally nervous first year students listening to a lecture by our contract law professor.
+In the Fall of ‘87, I was a first-year law student.
+I have a distinct recollection of my first day surrounded by equally nervous first-year students listening to a lecture by our contract law professor.
 He told us that the practice of law was akin to having someone come in and vomit all over your desk.
-“Your job as an attorney” he said with a smirk “was to clean it up.”
-25 years later, there is not a week that goes by that I don’t take a moment to reflect upon that day.
+“Your job as an attorney” he said with a smirk “was to clean it up”.
+Twenty-five years later, there is not a week that goes by that I don’t take a moment to reflect upon that day.
 But my professor wasn’t completely right.
 You see, while most people come to see me with a high sense of urgency concerning real estate, loan or contract issues, a significant segment of clients entrust us with their asset planning.
 And as much as I love negotiating real estate deals and resolving loan and debt problems, I am passionate about proper asset planning.

 There is a reason why I am so passionate about asset planning…my father, Ken.
-He was a terrific father, friend and mentor.
-He was also a pharmacist for almost 50 years and a smart businessman.
-Several years ago my Dad passed away after a very long illness.
+He was a terrific father, friend, and mentor.
+He was also a pharmacist for almost fifty years and a smart businessperson.
+Several years ago, my Dad passed away after a very long illness.
 He hadn’t been well since I was a teenager.
 Despite his poor health, he loved to tell funny stories and joke around.
 He had an infectious and deep laugh.
 Even after his illness prevented him from working, he insisted on maintaining his pharmacy license and renewed it faithfully every year.
-In fact each year when Gallup published their annual list of America’s “most trusted” professions, my father would call me up to tell me that once again, “pharmacists were listed as the number one trusted profession.”
-Then, without fail, you could sense through the telephone, his finger slowly sliding down a long list of professionals, and with a slight pause, he would announce what double digit spot “lawyers” and/or “bankers” occupied.
-Not wanting to rub it in, he’d end the call assuring me not to worry, that ‘used car salesmen” still remained towards the very bottom of the list.
+In fact, each year, when Gallup published their annual list of America’s “most trusted” professions, my father would call me up to tell me that, once again, “pharmacists were listed as the number one trusted profession.”
+Then, without fail, you could sense, through the telephone, his finger slowly sliding down a long list of professionals, and with a slight pause he would announce what double-digit spot “lawyers” and/or “bankers” occupied.
+Not wanting to rub it in, he’d end the call, assuring me not to worry, that “used car salespeople” remained towards the very bottom of the list.

 P.S.
 In Gallup’s most recent survey ranking America’s Most Trusted Professions, pharmacists and nurses ranked as among the “most trusted” professionals.
 It’s no surprise that used car salesmen outranked members of Congress this year.